mezo-org/musd/docs/README.md

 - We do not allow users to close troves.
 - Debt increases must be in combination with collateral increases such that the trove's collateral ratio improves _and_ is above 150%.
 - Troves can be liquidated if their collateral ratio is below the TCR (instead of the normal 110%).

+Liquidations in recovery mode do not seize all of the collateral.
+Instead, 110% of the debt's value is seized, and the rest is recoverable by the borrower.

 Each of these changes (especially the stricter liquidation threshold) ensures the system returns back to above 150% TCR quickly.